RomanPlusPlus/gravestone-bot/README.md

 4. If you ask the Bot some question, it should provide an answer that is authentic to the historical person.

 At the current stage of development, Gravestone Bot is nothing but a search engine that finds text fragments most relevant to the user’s question.
 We plan to iteratively expand the Bot’s capabilities, to make the conversation more natural and more authentic.

+This software and the sample texts are under very permissive Creative Commons Zero v1.0 Universal licence (basically, it describes a release into the Public Domain).

 ## 1. How to use it
 ### 1.0.
 Running the bot with sample texts